top of page

 submark black bg - white logo.png

-Ethos is a platform for storytelling and dialogue at the intersection of narrative medicine, medical humanities, ethics, and law.
+Ethos is an award-winning platform for storytelling and dialogue at the intersection of narrative medicine, medical humanities, ethics, and law.
 We are dedicated to exploring the human side of healthcare.

 ©2025 Ethos, Medical Ethics and Humanities Unit (MEHU), School of Clinical Medicine, Li Ka Shing Faculty of Medicine, The University of Hong Kong.
 All rights reserved.